Skip to content

 • It is not syncretized with any saint of the Catholic Church, being a deity worshiped only in the Yoruba Religion.

-It is a minor Orisha so it is not crowned in Osha, it is received after the coronation of the saint to venerate it as an accompanying deity.añaBefore, yes, itá (destination reading) is performed, since it gives advice through the letter that the iworo (santero) draws at the moment after the lavatory.
+She is a minor Orisha, so she is not crowned in Osha.
+She is received after the coronation of the saint to be venerated as a companion deity.
+She is given itá (a reading of destiny) because she gives advice through the letter that the iworo (santero) draws after the washing.

 Most read content: